wheelcomplex/quicktemplate/README.md

     ```qtpl
     {% comment %}
-        This is a comment and won't trap into the output.
+        This is a comment.
+It won't trap into the output.
         It may contain {% arbirary tags %}.
 They are just ignored.
     {% endcomment %}
     ```